lifeparticle/JS-Cheatsheet/react/README.md

 # Introduction

 React is a JavaScript library for building composable user interfaces.
 React uses only one HTML file called `index.html` to load the entire application.
-That is why it's called a single page application.
+That is why it's called a single page application (SPA).
 We can use [React Router](https://github.com/remix-run/react-router) to navigate between components.

 # Virtual DOM